-1. Provide Connectivity
+1. Provide connectivity

 Ten years ago, guests cared about basic amenities and services, such as running water, cable television programming, and room service.
 Today’s guests have changed.
 They now desire high-speed internet and easy Wi-Fi access.

-2. Create Shared Spaces
+2. Create shared spaces

 More and more people combine business and leisure, producing what Momondo calls “bleisure.”
 Momondo expects business travelers to “extend the concept for even longer periods of time” in 2018.
 Meeting this need will require both high-speed internet access and co-working spaces.
-If co-working spaces sounds odd, visit some of your properties.
+If co-working spaces sound odd, visit some of your properties.
 You’ll probably find guests loitering in the shared spaces, even to the detriment of the front lobby or employee work assignments.

-3. Go Local
+3. Go local

 Guests will also love your brand if you position it as an authority on local activities and tours.
 They’ll choose to stay at your property because you know and share the local heartbeat.
 You’ll have to go beyond the wall of pamphlets to achieve the effect, but offering guidebooks and local tips is a good start.

 Traditional key cards are expiring thanks to mobile key technologies.
-Sometimes termed smart door locks, the technology makes it possible for guests to enter their rooms with their smartphones and for you to remove access after a guest checks out—without needing them to return any keycards.
+Sometimes termed smart door locks, the technology makes it for guests to enter their rooms with their smartphones and for you to remove access after a guest checks out—without needing them to return any keycards.

-5. Personalize Guest Experiences
+5. Personalize guest experiences

-6. Offer Self-Service Options
+6. Offer self-service options

 While guests enjoy in-person interactions once they arrive at your property, they sometimes prefer to handle bookings and standard questions on their own.
 Let them with technologies like chatbots.
 These tools allow guests to find information when they want, where they want.
 They also enhance the experience at your property.
 Guests simply chat with the bot when they have a need rather than hunt down housekeeping or a manager.

-7. Invest in Mobility
+7. Invest in mobility

 If chatbots are out of reach, improve your mobility.
 Opera Mediaworks, a mobile advertising and marketing platform, reports 66% of surveyed respondents research upcoming trips with their smartphones.
 However, people don’t only research their itineraries; they also book and manage them with their mobile devices.

 Next, assess your online payment system.
 You want one that’s not only intuitive but also integrative.
 The more you connect the pieces of your guests’ experience—payments, bookings, interests, etc.— the more bookings and happy guests you could see.

-9. Create Multimedia Content
+9. Create multimedia content

 Finally, explore ways to make your property stand out online.
 Begin by reviewing your website’s imagery.
 It could be time for a digital refresh.
-Also consider adding videos and augmented reality content.
+Also, consider adding videos and augmented reality content.
 Providing these resources immerses potential guests in the experience, often convincing them to register with you.
 As a final step, examine your social media profiles.